Because the statute database is maintained primarily for legislative drafting purposes,

 (6) Engaging in the practice of real estate brokerage

-without a license or after the licensee's license was expired or while the license was inoperative.
+without a license or after the licensee's license or temporary permit was expired or while the license was inactive, revoked, or suspended.

 (7) Cheating on or attempting to subvert the Real